Avoiding Europe in the summer and where to go instead

 Africa

 Namibia, Botswana and most of South Africa (excluding the Cape) are good places to visit between June and August.
-It is dry and cool, temperatures rarely going over 20C (evenings and mornings can be quite cool).
+It is dry, and cool, temperatures rarely going over 20C (evenings and mornings can be quite cool).
 Skies are blue.
 This is a great time to go on safari and even malaria zones like Kruger National Park are almost risk-free during this period.
-We were considering going back to South Africa in February but now I’m thinking that summer might be a better time.
 In Kenya and Tanzania, it is the ideal time to see the wildebeest migration (although some of the parks like Masai Mara and Amboseli can get crowded).
-July – August is also a great time to visit Victoria Falls in Zambia/Zimbabwe as water levels are still high and the weather clear.
+July – August is also a great time to visit Victoria Falls in Zambia/Zimbabwe as water levels are still high (usually) and the weather clear.

 .